trucndt/proj1-ufl-dist/README.md

 # Instructions
 The main source code is in **lib/proj1.ex**

+_The instructions for the bonus part is given at the end of this file_
 ### Configuration and Compilation
-To configure the desired number of workers, modify the first line in proj1.exs
+To configure the desired number of workers, modify the first line in **proj1.exs**

 To compile:
 ```